Historic Preservation

 • Once you have all the required information—i.e., photos, drawings, cost estimate—fill out the application.

-• If you have any questions while completing the application, feel free to call or stop by the Office for assistance.
+• If you have any questions while completing the application, feel free to call or stop by the office for assistance.

 Step 2